 Modern Slavery and Human Trafficking Statement

-This statement corresponds to section 54 (1) of the Modern Slavery Act 2015 (United Kingdom) and constitutes our Group's slavery and human trafficking statement for the financial year ending 31.12.2019.
+This statement corresponds to section 54 (1) of the Modern Slavery Act 2015 (United Kingdom) and constitutes our Group's slavery and human trafficking statement for the financial year ending December 31" 2020.
+In conformity with section 54 of the Act, in this statement we report about:

-Lufthansa Technik Philippines is part of the Lufthansa Group.
-The Lufthansa Group is an aviation group with worldwide operations and 138,353 employees and more than 580 subsidiaries and equity investments as of 31.12.2019.
+Lufthansa Technik Philippines, Inc. is part of the Lufthansa Group.
+The Lufthansa Group is an aviation group with worldwide operations and 110,065 employees and more than 532 subsidiaries and equity investments as of December 31" 2020.

 The portfolio of Lufthansa Group comprises the business segments Network Airlines, Eurowings and Aviation Services.
 All business segments rank among the leading providers in their respective industries.

-The business segment Network Airlines comprises the companies Lufthansa, SWISS and Austrian Airlines.
-They offer their customers a premium product and, thanks to the multi-hub strategy, a comprehensive route network combined with the highest degree of travel flexibility.
+The Network Airlines segment comprises Lufthansa, SWISS, Austrian Airlines and Brussels Airlines.
+With their multi• hub strategy, the Network Airlines offer their customers a premium, high-quality product and service, and a comprehensive route network combined with the highest level of travel flexibility.

 Our policies regarding Modern Slavery and Human Trafficking